Pkrysinski/strider-general-store/README.md

 ## Personal Statement

 I hope this app showcases my skillset as a React developer so far!
 I had the most trouble with the fetch request and a cors issue upon retrieving the data from the provided URL.
-I have a workaround that works well in Chrome, but seems to have issues with Microsoft Edge, but I'm eager to learn more about why it's happening and the cause behind it.
-Regardless, this was excellent practice and a great learning opportunity for me, so I can't thank Strider enough for allowing me to partake in it!
-Can't wait to hear what everyone thinks.
+I decided to add a dedicated back end server with CORS configuration to get around the issue, and now it works across all browsers.

 ## Available Scripts